drnikki/text-ile/README.md

 Text-ile is a repository for text-based pattern printing to be used in the 20th anniversary HASTAC scuplture.

 ## Running locally
 To work on the code locally, you can use any text editor you normally use to work with JavaScript (VSCode is what Nikki uses).
-As we have been testing various libraries and modules, we've encoutered some CORS errors.
+As we have been testing various libraries and modules, we've encountered some CORS errors.
 The fastest way around this is to view the project from a local server.

 In VSCode, you can install the "Live Server" extension.
 Starting a live server will sidestep any CORS issues.